UoA-CARES/cares_lib/cares_lib/slack_bot/README.md

 # SlackBot
 This package provies a class wrapper for the Slack API calls to enable automated interaction with Slack.

+See Slack for specific details on how to create a bot for your channel: https://slack.com/help/articles/115005265703-Create-a-bot-for-your-workspace

-# Example of basic usage
+## Example of basic usage
 Basic example of how to use the SlackBot class to message a given channel and upload a file.
-Other features to be added in the future.
+This presumes you have create a bot using instructions from Slack and have generated the required slack token for your app.

+### Code Example
+This example presumes you have copied the slack_token into the text file slack_token.txt in the same directory as this simple script.

 ```python
 from cares_lib.slack_bot.SlackBot import SlackBot